COVID-19 - Bins and recycling

 If you currently receive an assisted bin collection from us, we will continue to provide you with this service.
 Letters are being sent out to all customers who have assisted collections.

-From Tuesday 26 May we will be resuming our normal service and taking orders for all waste and recycling containers.
+We are providing a normal service and taking orders for all waste and recycling containers.

 Recycling bring sites

 The bring sites are all open with the exception of Morrisons.

 Many textile and clothing banks are currently closed.
 Please do not leave bags around these banks.

 The HWRC at Wade Road in Basingstoke is managed by Hampshire County Council.
 Before visiting the tip, you need to make a booking on the county council's website.